evobug-com/tkit-community-mapping/README.md

 2. **Unknown Game Detection**: When you play an unmapped game, TKit shows a dialog
 3. **Easy Contribution**: Search for the correct Twitch category and click "Save & Contribute"
 4. **Automatic PR**: TKit creates a Pull Request here with your mapping
-5. **Verification**: If the mapping exists, your submission adds a verification (increases confidence)
-6. **Everyone Benefits**: All TKit users get updated mappings within 6 hours
+5. **Everyone Benefits**: All TKit users get updated mappings within 6 hours

 ### For Contributors

-When you submit or verify a mapping through TKit:
+When you submit a mapping through TKit:
-- **New Mapping**: Creates a Pull Request adding the game to `mappings.json`
+- **New Mapping**: Creates a Pull Request adding the game to the repository
-- **Existing Mapping**: Creates a PR incrementing `verificationCount` and merging installation paths
+- **Existing Mapping**: Creates a PR merging installation paths if new path detected
-- **Auto-Merge**: PRs are reviewed and merged by maintainers
+- **Auto-Review**: PRs are reviewed and merged by maintainers
 - **Community Benefit**: Updated mappings sync to all TKit users automatically

 ## Repository Structure